Keelen-Fisher/CodeFellows-Lecture-Notes/class005.md

 - The single-responsibility principle (SRP) is a computer programming principle that states that "A module should be responsible to one, and only one, actor."

 - What does it mean to build a ‘static’ version of your application?
-To build a static version of your application is to have somewahat of a template built for all of your dynamic code from helper functions and constrcutors.
+To build a static version of your application is to have some what of a template built for all of your dynamic code from helper functions and constructors.
 You can use build components to reuse other components and pass data using props.

 - To build your app correctly, you first need to think of the minimal set of mutable state that your app needs.
 The key here is DRY: Don’t Repeat Yourself.
 Figure out the absolute minimal representation of the state your application needs and compute everything else you need on-demand.
 For example, if you’re building a TODO list, keep an array of the TODO items around; don’t keep a separate state variable for the count.
 Instead, when you want to render the TODO count, take the length of the TODO items array.